 Then Sorkin pretends America leads the world in only three categories, none of them good, ignoring American leadership in medicine, technology, charity, etc.

-Then he spends the rest of the episode bashing oil companies, Halliburton, and anybody who believes in limited government.
-While pretending that what America is really missing is a tough left-wing news network that sometimes pretends to be balanced.
+He spends the rest of the episode bashing oil companies, Halliburton, and anybody who believes in limited government.
+While pretending that what America is really missing is a tough left-wing news network that pretends to be balanced.

-The irony is that the best living practitioner at turning values clashes into compelling drama, is unwilling or unable to get to the heart of American values.
+It’s ironic that Sorkin, the best living practitioner at turning values clashes into compelling drama, is unwilling or unable to consider America as a nation driven by values.

 “It is often declared that America is not only a plot of land but also an idea and a cause.
 As the political theorist Martin Diamond has observed, words like ‘Americanization,’ ‘Americanism,’ and ‘un-American’ have no counterparts in any other language.
 Nobody says that a country is being Italianized or Japanized or Chinese-ized, yet the Americanization of the world has been a topic of debate for a century.
 This doesn’t mean just that there are McDonald’s and Tom Cruise movies sweeping the landscape; it means some distinctive creed, mentality, and way of life is felt to be overrunning earlier patterns and cultures. …